Sean Dyche Everton BSI

 In a reasonable, rational world, Pochettino would not be in consideration.
 I mean, he has been in the job “officially” for a little under two months.

-Despite paying over 385 million this summer along with considerable investment last season.This will take the squad time to gel, that would be the natural assumption.
-But Chelsea are not a regular football club, four managers took charge of them last season which shows how chaotic the club can be.
+After paying over 385 million this summer along with considerable investment last season, I suggested the squad would take time to gel and it has.
+With Chelsea currently only in ninth position in the league.
+Chelsea remain a chaotic club though and four managers took charge of them last season which shows how volatile the club can be.

 Click Below For All Our Next Premier League Manager to leave their Post Betting Odds